pablo8954/CSCE_315_HCI/README.md

 WEBSITE DOWN.
-The flights api in use has since been taken offline from RapidAPIs, breaking some fundamental functionality of this website project.
+The flights api in use has since been taken offline from RapidAPI, breaking some fundamental functionality of this website project.
+Some weird bugs present too that might be due to some other APIs going down that I'm unsure of.
 Unfortunately, the website will be staying down for now.

 Such a shame to discover when doing some maintenence on older projects.
 Thanks for the hard work team!